naddao/3_cleaning_data/project/CodeBook.md

 ## Description

 Original data were collected from group of persons wearing a smartphone(Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope to captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50 Hz.
+Data collected from accelerometer the unit are m/s2 and data collected from gyroscope the unit are radians/second.
 The experiments have been video recored and label the data manually.
 The obtained data set has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% of the test data.

 Time Domain signals of accelerometer were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 The acceleration signal was the seperated into body and gravity acceleration signal using another low pass Butherworth filter with a corner frequency of 0.3 Hz